- pre-order v12

-A – It requires my rear crossmember, but the tank can remain in the stock location.
+A – It requires & uses my rear crossmember, but the tank can remain in the stock location.

 Q – Are you building a bolt-on gas tank skid that will go in conjunction with the bumper?

 A – I am!
-Look for that later in the year.
+Look for that later in the year/next year.

 Q – Is this bumper available with a swing-out option?

-A – I’m doing a pivot mount for you guys – it is a removable double-shear mount, and you guys can make whatever you want to hang from it.
+A – I’m doing a hinge assembly for you guys – it is a removable double-shear mount, and you guys can make whatever you want to hang from it.
 I’ve included pilot holes in the bumper to correctly position it on either side, so it will retrofit to an existing bumper.
 Look for that later after I finish this product run.